Howard County Personal Injury Lawyer

 Determining fault depends on the circumstances of your situation and the facts surrounding your injury.
 Our attorneys will thoroughly investigate your case, including accident or police reports, your medical records, eyewitness testimony, and expert analysis to figure out what party, or parties, were responsible for your injury.

 After fault has been established, a successful personal injury claim requires demonstrating negligence.
-Our Howard County personal injury lawyer will have to show four elements.
+Our team will have to show four elements:

 Duty of Care